 The FTP and SFTP upload tasks receive files from the preceding task and store the files to an FTP or SFTP server.
 The preceding task can be any task that outputs files, like the export, report run, or link task.

-On the Setup tab, enter the information of the FTP or SFTP server to be used, including the host name or address, port number, target folder location, as well as your credentials to the server.
+On the SETUP tab, enter the information of the FTP or SFTP server to be used, including the host name or address, port number, your credentials to the server, and target folder location.

 - Key Exchange Algorithm: The algorithms responsible for establishing secure methods of exchange.
 "AutoDiscover" means Zuora SFTP client and your SFTP server will first negotiate which algorithms to use during the SFTP session.